beginner-corp/generators/README.md

 This is an experimental project to create a scaffolding tool for Architect apps.
 We welcome you to try it, find bugs, and report them to the issue tracker.

 This cli tool was created to save users time in creating basic app templates from the command line.
-Currently there are three example apps that you can create: auth, mvc, and static
+Currently there are three example apps that you can create: auth, mvc, and static.

+We plan to extend this with feedback from the community and welcome all your input.

 ## Installation